 Ingredients

-- 4 (4) beef short ribs dried with a kitchen towel to remove all moisture
+- 4 beef short ribs, pat dried with a kitchen towel

-- 1 (1) bottle dark full flavoured beer
+- 1 12 ounce bottle dark, full-flavored beer

 Instructions

-- Heat the oil in a dutch oven over a medium heat.
-Season with ribs with salt and pepper.
-When the oil is hot add the ribs and colour on all sides.
-You’re looking for a deep roasted colour.
+- Heat the vegetable oil in a Dutch oven over medium heat.
+Season the ribs with salt and pepper.
+Once hot, add the ribs and brown on all sides to achieve a deep roasted color.

 Alexa Koppenal says